Skip to main content

 Summary of Activities that Continue

-The Health Resources and Services Administration (HRSA) will continue activities funded through mandatory funding, advanced appropriations, prior year carry-over funds, and user fees.
+The Health Resources and Services Administration (HRSA) will continue to oversee activities funded through mandatory funding, advanced appropriations, prior year carry-over funds, and user fees.
 Two HRSA programs have a full-year mandatory appropriation, and two discretionary activities have advanced appropriations for FY 2024 and will have no impact from a lapse in appropriations.
-HRSA will continue to oversee many direct health services and other activities funded through carryover balances, such as the Ryan White HIV/AIDS program - Parts A and B and Ending the HIV Epidemic.
-Additionally, HRSA will continue to oversee the National Practitioner Databank and Hansen's Disease Program using existing balances.
+For a limited amount of time, HRSA will continue to oversee certain direct health services and other activities with carryover balances, such as the Ryan White HIV/AIDS program - Parts A and B and Ending the HIV Epidemic.
+Additionally, HRSA will continue to oversee the National Practitioner Databank using existing user fee balances.

 Summary of Contingency Staffing Plan

-In the event of a lapse of appropriation, 1,594 (54%) of the HRSA staff will be retained, including 1,365 (46%) who are exempt (their activities or position are already funded or otherwise exempted) and 229 (8%) who are excepted (their activities are deemed necessary by implication, or for the safety of human life and protection of property).
+In the event of a lapse of appropriation, nearly half of HRSA staff will be furloughed.
+The remaining 1,471 (54%) of the HRSA staff will be retained, the majority of whom are funded.
+Other HRSA staff are otherwise excepted.
+Specifically, 1,241 (45%) are exempt (their activities or position are already funded or otherwise exempted) and 230 (8%) are excepted (their activities are deemed necessary by implication, or for the safety of human life and protection of property).

 Exempt Staff:

-A total of 1,365 (46%) HRSA staff will be exempt.
-The staff will support the programs and activities funded through carryover funding, mandatory funding, or user fees during a lapse in appropriations.
-1,254 staff will continue programs and activities that are funded through carryover funding, or user fees which include: Ryan White Parts A & B; President's Emergency Plan for AIDS Relief; Ending HIV Epidemic; National Practitioner Databank; Health Center Federal Tort Claims Act Program, National Health Service Corps Discretionary, Rural Residency Program; Countermeasures Injury Compensation Program; Health Centers Program, Teaching Health Centers GME, National Health Service Corps, and PPPHCE Act costs.
+A total of 1,241 (45%) HRSA staff will be exempt.
+The staff will support the programs and activities funded through mandatory funding, carryover funding, or user fees during a lapse in appropriations.
+1,241 staff will continue to oversee programs and activities that are funded through carryover funding, mandatory funding, or user fees which include: Ryan White Parts A & B; President's Emergency Plan for AIDS Relief; Ending HIV Epidemic; National Practitioner Databank; Health Center Federal Tort Claims Act Program, Rural Residency Program; Countermeasures Injury Compensation Program; Health Centers Program, Teaching Health Centers GME, National Health Service Corps, Nurse Corps, Medical Student Education, and Provider Relief Fund activities.
 There will also be 73 staff paid from a full-year mandatory and discretionary appropriations to support the following programs: Family to Family Health Information Systems; Jackie Walorski Maternal and Child Home Visiting Program and the Bipartisan Safer Communities Act Program - Pediatric Mental Health Care Access and Primary Care Training and Enhancement.

 Excepted Staff: